MBAigner/ai-workflow-capstone/README.md

 #### (3) Create a python script to extract relevant data from multiple data sources, automating the process of data ingestion.

-TBD

-From within a Python module there should be a function that reads in the data, attempts to catch common input errors and returns a feature matrix (NumPy array or Pandas DataFrame) that will subsequently be used as a starting point for EDA and modeling.
+The extraction of the relevant data from multiple input files is based on the script given in the solution guidance ``solution-guidance/cslib.py``.

+The extracted Pandas DataFrames have been used as a basis for the subsequent EDA tasks (4) and (5).

 ####  (4) Investigate the relationship between the relevant data, the target and the business metric.

-TBD

-Using the feature matrix and the tools abvailable to you through EDA spend some time to get to know the data.
+The data exploration and the determination of relationships has been done in the Jupyter notebook ``scripts/part_1.ipynb``.

 #### (5) Articulate your findings using a deliverable with visualizations.

-TBD

-Summarize what you have learned in your investigations using visualizations.
+The visualizations have been again built in the script  ``scripts/part_1.ipynb``.
+The findings are summarized in the part 1 report in the documentation folder ``documentation/part1_report.pdf``.

 ## Part 2